danield4n13l/d3st1nys-overdrive/README.md

 This is a client I made for myself because I was tired of premade clients made pay-to-win and not customizable.

 ## All credit goes to the responsible mod creators.
-Thanks for your amazing work!
+Thanks for your amazing work

-### List of mods goes:
+### List of mods goes

 * AdvancementInfo 1.19.1-fabric0.58.5-1.3.1
 * Amecs 1.3.8+mc.1.19-rc2